 Anyone on the entire development team can write statements like these.
 Indeed, most companies already have a written collection of statements that articulate use cases and user journeys.
 Many such statements can be placed into a file for import into the Functionize NLP engine, which can rapidly and intelligently process all of the statements in the import file—and generate each of the steps for the test case.
 It’s easy to modify those test cases when the import process completes.

-Our Adaptive Event Analysis (AEA) engine can then run all of the test cases with live user data.
+Our ML Engine can then run all of the test cases with live user data.
 You could import a comprehensive test plan in the same way.
-Functionize can employ the tests—that have been built automatically with ALP—in visual testing, cross-browser testing, mobile testing, and performance/load testing.
+Functionize can employ the tests—that have been built automatically with NLP—in visual testing, cross-browser testing, mobile testing, and performance/load testing.
 You’ll get quick feedback since Functionize has the power of a massively scalable cloud infrastructure at its disposal.
 Also, if you combine the power of the NLP engine with our Root Cause Analysis tools, you also enjoy a significant reduction in effort on diagnostics and maintenance.

 Functionize combines all phases of testing into a smooth, seamless testing experience.
 When combining NLP with the AI and machine learning that are integral to the Functionize platform, the result is accurate, meaningful—and flexible—testing that enables greater delivery momentum and solid support for agile development.
 This is an incredibly powerful set of tools in a one-stop solution that is ready to empower better UX for your customers.